esamattis/lean-redux/README.md

 #### `handlerContext`

-The context, `this`, in the handlers is like in a React Component.
-It's exactly like with the components.
+The context, `this`, in the handlers is like in the React Components.

-- `this.state: Object` The current scoped state.
+- `this.state: Object` The current scoped state from Redux
 - `this.props: Object` Props from `defaultProps` and any additional props passed by the parent component.
 - `this.setState(function|object nextState, [function callback])` Function to